Understanding image motion with group representations: Related Work

-In computer vision, unsupervised learning often refers to methods that do not use explicit, ground-truth labels but instead use ``soft'' labels derived from the structure of images as a learning signal.
-Our work is unsupervised in this sense.
-Recent work has used knowledge about the geometric or spatial structure of natural images to train representations of image content in this way.
-For example, \cite{doersch2015unsupervised} and \cite{noroozi2016unsupervised} exploit the relationship between the location of a patch in an image and the image's semantic content.
-Both works train a CNN to classify the correct configuration of image patches, and show that the resulting representation can be fine-tuned for image classification.
-Other work has exploited well-known geometric properties of images to learn representations.
-For example, \cite{yu2016back} and \cite{patraucean_spatio-temporal_2015} train networks to estimate optical flow using the brightness constancy assumption and a smoothness prior as a learning signal, while \cite{garg2016unsupervised} uses the relationship between depth and disparity to learn to estimate depth from a rectified stereo camera pair with a known baseline.
+Several recent works have used knowledge of the geometric or spatial structure of images or scenes to train representations. \cite{doersch2015unsupervised} trains a CNN to classify the correct configuration of image patches to learn the relationship between an image's patches and its semantic content.
+The resulting representation can be fine-tuned for image classification. \cite{yu2016back} and \cite{patraucean_spatio-temporal_2015} train networks to estimate optical flow using the brightness constancy assumption and a smoothness prior as a learning signal. \cite{zhu_2017_flow} and \cite{ren2017unsupervised} learn flow using a similar technique.
+As with other flow based methods, these works use photometric, local constraints. \cite{garg2016unsupervised} uses the relationship between depth and disparity to learn to estimate depth from a rectified stereo camera pair with a known baseline.
+Similarly, \cite{konda_depth_motion} treats motion as a latent variable and exploits the relationship between motion and depth to estimate depth.